 1. Create a new VM storage policy to set requirements for the storage resources.

 Note: During a VM storage policy creation, a VVol-enabled storage service is exposed as a capability value of the IBM Storage Service entry.
-The storage space is presented as a VVol container.
 This information is displayed in the storage container:storage service format.